bidah/uni-stack/README.md

 npm start
 ```

-to launch native app hit I for IOS simulator or A for Android emulator in your keyboard
+To launch native app hit I for IOS simulator or A for Android emulator in your keyboard

 ## Tech stack